 1. Scope

-Device Info is a native Android application that shows device hardware, software, battery, memory, network, sensor, installed-app, widget, and diagnostics information.
+Device Info is a native Android application that shows device hardware, software, battery, memory, network, sensor, installed-app, widget, diagnostics, and export information.
 This policy applies to the Android app and this support website.

 2. Information used by the app

 The app reads device and app-related information to display it to the user inside the app.
-Depending on the screen or feature being used, this can include device model, manufacturer, Android version, build details, display metrics, battery state, network state, available sensors, RAM and storage details, and installed app inventory.
+Depending on the screen or feature being used, this can include device model, manufacturer, Android version, build details, display metrics, battery state, network state, available sensors, RAM and storage details, installed app inventory, and diagnostics status.

-Most of this information is used locally on the device to render UI, widgets, and diagnostics results.
+Most of this information is used locally on the device to render UI, widgets, diagnostics results, app risk visibility, and optional PDF exports initiated by the user.
 The app is not designed to sell personal information.

 3. Firebase services